ouzi-dev/test-infra/infrastructure/README.md

 ## Project setup

+The project in GCloud is setup manually.

+Manual steps:
-The project in GCloud has been setup manually, the bucket for terraform created manually and the service account for terraform also manually.
-The key of hte service account is in credstash AWS.
+- the bucket for terraform
+- the service account for terraform.
+The key of the service account must be in credstash AWS.

+## Google DNS

+Terraform creates a subdomain - we manually link it to the root ouzi.io domain by creating an NS record.

+## Google APIs

+Manually enable the:
+- Google Cloud DNS API,
+- Kubernetes API,
+- IAM API,
+- Cloud Resource Manager API